 Add the other sauce ingredients and cook, stirring just until the chocolate melts and everything is combined.

 Transfer the sauce to a blender and puree until smooth.
 Then return the sauce to the pan and simmer on low for 10 minutes.
 Transfer the sauce to a bowl, leaving a very small amount still coating the pan for the chicken.

 To the same pan with a bit of mole still left behind, add the shredded chicken and mix with the mole.
-Add a tbsp or 2 of the mole if needed to coat all of the chicken pieces.
+Add a tablespoon or 2 of the mole if needed to coat all of the chicken pieces.

 Preheat the oven to 400 F degrees.

 Assemble your enchiladas by placing a small amount of the chicken and then topping with shredded cheddar.
 Roll and place in a casserole dish.
 Repeat for all of the tortillas and chicken.
 Then pour the mole over top. (note: you will likely have some mole left over, so save that for another meal or freeze.).
 Sprinkle more shredded cheddar over top.
 Bake in the oven for 8-10 minutes until melty.
 Enjoy!